Arpita-deb/NREGA-Data-Analysis/README.md

 The maximum wage rate ranges from 206.86 in Tripura to 4729.36 in Manipur.

-- Which regions or states have the highest and lowest workforce participation, and what factors contribute to these differences?
+- Which regions or states have the highest and lowest workforce participation?

 There are total 175,479,159 Active workers in India.
 A statewise participation reveals that about 10.5% workers are from West Bengal, 10.33% from Rajasthan, 9.48% from Uttar Pradesh, while the lowest number of workers are from Goa (0.01%) and Lakshadweep and Dadra and Nagar Haveli and Daman and Diu (both about 0%).